nrfconnect/sdk-nrf/doc/nrf/ug_tfm.rst

 Support for TF-M in |NCS| is currently experimental.
 TF-M is a framework which will be extended for new functions and use cases beyond the scope of SPM.

-For official documentation, see `TF-M documentation`_.
+For official documentation, see the `TF-M documentation`_.

 The TF-M implementation in |NCS| is currently demonstrated in the following samples: